BenCaiello/PalmettoBUG/docs/source/SingleCellAnalysis.rst

    2).
-The data will be saved exactly as it is – meaning that if you scaled or batch corrected the data, etc. those changes will be propagated into the exported file\ **.
-If you want the raw, unaltered data** (except arcsinh transformation, which is always done), **load / reload the analysis immediately before exporting!**
+The data will be saved exactly as it is – meaning that if you scaled or batch corrected the data, etc. those changes will be propagated into the exported file. **If you want the raw, unaltered data** (except arcsinh transformation, which is always done), **load / reload the analysis immediately before exporting!**